liweijiang/delphi/README.md

-# Can Machines Learn Morality?
-The Delphi Experiment
+# An Empirical Investigation of Machines' Capabilities for Moral Judgment with the Delphi Experiment

 This is the official repository for our preprint: